NMDA receptor: Antagonists

 Antagonists of the NMDA receptor are used as anesthetics for animals and sometimes humans, and are often used as recreational drugs due to their hallucinogenic properties, in addition to their unique effects at elevated dosages such as dissociation.
 When certain NMDA receptor antagonists are given to rodents in large doses, they can cause a form of brain damage called Olney's lesions.
-NMDA receptor antagonists that have been shown to induce Olney's lesions include ketamine, phencyclidine, and dextrorphan (a metabolite of dextromethorphan), as well as some NMDA receptor antagonists used only in research environments.
+NMDA receptor antagonists that have been shown to induce Olney's lesions include ketamine and phencyclidine, as well as some NMDA receptor antagonists used only in research environments.
 So far, the published research on Olney's lesions is inconclusive in its occurrence upon human or monkey brain tissues with respect to an increase in the presence of NMDA receptor antagonists.

 Most NMDAR antagonists are uncompetitive or noncompetitive blockers of the channel pore or are antagonists of the glycine co-regulatory site rather than antagonists of the active/glutamate site.